HomeEuropean ToursItaly ToursItaly Guide

 Palermo cityscape

-If Sicily is a culinary pillar of Italy, Palermo is the foundation with a food culture ingrained into the daily lives of locals.
-Whether in the tradition of wealthy aristocracy or customary poor culinary techniques, Palermo’s volcanic soils, Mediterranean light, and connection to the sea provide an all-encompassing gastronomic scene.
-You can find deeper inspiration for your trip with Zicasso’s Italy Travel Guide.
-Ready to plan your dream trip?
-You can speak with an Italy travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.
+If Sicily is a culinary pillar of Italy, Palermo is its foundation, with a lively food culture ingrained into the daily lives of locals.
+Whether tracing the elaborate traditions of wealthy aristocracy or honoring the customary, resourceful culinary techniques of the poor, Palermo’s mix of volcanic soils, abundant Mediterranean light, and connection to the sea provides an all-encompassing gastronomic scene.

 1. 1